pappanna/plasticbag/README.md

 ____
 ### Code

-After downloading the above data, run the following scripts in order.
+After downloading the above data, run the following scripts in order:

 #### Step 0: __00_cleanup__: Compile cleanup data, match to geographic boundaries, and then aggregate to various spatio-temporal levels.
 <details><summary>